 Both the 30D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 30D was replaced by the Canon 40D, while the 70D was followed by the Canon 80D.

 So how do things add up?
-Which of the two cameras – the Canon 30D or the Canon 70D – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Canon 30D better than the Canon 70D or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - More heavily discounted: Has been available for much longer (launched in February 2006).